A Large Portfolio Of Actively Managed Pools Of Diversified Senior Secured Loans Accessed Through Collateralized Loan Obligations

 Actively managed and dynamic portfolios.
 There can be no assurance that any investment strategy will achieve its objectives, generate profits or avoid losses.

-Investors should carefully consider the investment objectives, risks, sales charges and expenses of the Bluerock Total Income + Real Estate Fund and the Bluerock High Income Institutional Credit Fund (the ‘Funds”) before investing.
-This and other important information about the Funds is contained in their prospectus, which can be obtained by visiting the respective Funds websites referenced above.
+Investors should carefully consider the investment objectives, risks, sales charges and expenses of the Bluerock High Income Institutional Credit Fund (the “Fund”) before investing.
+This and other important information about the Fund is contained in their prospectus, which can be obtained by visiting the respective Funds websites referenced above.
 The prospectus should be read carefully before investing.

 Past performance is not necessarily indicative of future results.
 The ability of the Funds to achieve their investment objective depends, in part, on the ability of the Advisor, and Sub-Advisor, as applicable, to allocate effectively the Funds’ assets across the various asset classes in which they invest and to select investments in each such asset class.
 There can be no assurance that the actual allocations will be effective in achieving the Funds’ investment objective or delivering positive returns.
 There is no guarantee that the Funds’ investment strategies will work under all market conditions.
 Statements related to the performance of the Funds contained herein are historical and the Funds’ performance subsequent to the date as of which such statements were made may differ materially.